What exactly is mesothelioma?

 A clinical trial is a research study in which people volunteer in order to help scientists and physicians determine for effective treatments for diseases.
 Mesothelioma clinical trials were created in order to help find new ways to treat the cancer, find and diagnose new patients, determine better pain management, and more.

 Mesothelioma clinical trials are set up for all stages of the disease, even those in the beginning stages.
 However, participants must pass the eligibility requirements of each trial.
 For more information, contact the Cancer Information Service (CIS) at 1-800-4-CANCER.

 I got mesothelioma after working in a factory that contained asbestos for years.
 Can I sue?

-Yes, victims can typically sue.
-Keep in mind, however, that you must have developed the disease after being exposed at work or via a product that contained asbestos, and you also must prove this.
+Yes.
+Keep in mind that you must have developed the disease after being exposed at work or via a product that contained asbestos, and you also must prove this, which is what an experienced mesothelioma lawyer can help you with.
 Almost every mesothelioma victim developed the disease after prolonged exposure to asbestos in the workplace, while others developed it from using products that contained asbestos.

-Are there attorneys that deal specifically with mesothelioma cases and other asbestos-related issues?
+Are there any attorneys that deal specifically with mesothelioma cases and other asbestos-related issues?

 I’d like to know more about my rights.
 Can you send me more information?

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for significant compensation.
 Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
 If you need additional assistance, contact us toll-free at 800-793-4540.